atomjump/medimage-co-nz-content-only/README.md

 Welcome to MedImage.
-The smartest medical imaging app on the planet  Email: sales@medimage.co.nz  (Or atomjumpcom AT gmail.com)
+The smartest medical imaging app on the planet

+Email: sales AT medimage.co.nz  (Or atomjumpcom AT gmail.com)

 # MedImage
 Send photos from phone to PC